In this report we simulate a trend for the location parameter. We chose the model with constant scale and shape , while the location is given by

 is that they quite often find estimates with

-considered as absurd.
-For the simulated data used here, the risk of
+which can be considered as absurd.
+For the simulated data used here, the

 larger absolute value.
 Since real data usually show a weaker dependence